Free gut health tracker for iOS

 How does the Eating30 app help me track 30 plants per week?

 Eating30 is a dedicated plant diversity tracker that makes logging simple.
 You can add foods with minimal taps, scan barcodes on packaged foods, or use Siri voice input.
 The app includes a database of 500+ plants, tracks your weekly progress toward 30 different plants, shows Eat the Rainbow statistics, and syncs across your Apple devices with iCloud.
+On supported Apple Intelligence devices, it also offers optional premium AI ingredient search for dish names and ingredient lists.

 What counts as a plant in the 30 plants a week challenge?